totten/phpmailer-poc/lib/civicrm-phpmailer/README.md

-This folder defines the PHAR library (`civirm-phpmailer@X.phar`).
+This folder defines the PHAR library (`civicrm-phpmailer@X.phar`).
 Sources are downloaded via `composer` and moved into an isolated namespace (`PHM7`).
 The resulting library is tracked as `dist/civicrm-phpmailer@X.Y.Z.phar`.